-c.
-Complete the application to the best of your ability, and note any sections you have questions but leave blank.
-An FNS staff person will contact you to resolve any questions.
+Complete the application to the best of your ability.
+If you have questions on any section, leave it blank and an FNS staff person will contact you to resolve it.

 For questions or assistance, contact USDA at 312-353-6609 or SM.FN.ROB-WC1RetReply@usda.gov.